MicaelaMelek/threadly/README.md

 # README

-Rails app for commenting service.
+Rails app as a commenting service.
 When a user types a comment into the box and clicks the Post button, the comment is saved into a database.

 [![Threadly.png](https://s7.postimg.org/9p3zcyz9n/Threadly.png)](https://postimg.org/image/f0ivxolc7/)